National Archives Frequently Asked Questions

 How do I preserve a photo or other family documents?

 Personal documents are no less valuable than government records and care should be taken for their proper storage.
-You can find more information in the Preservation section of this web site.
+You can find more information in How to Preserve Family Archives (papers and photographs).

 What is the Electronic Records Archives?

-But we will lose the millions of records being created in electronic forms unless we find ways to preserve and keep them accessible indefinitely.
-The Electronic Records Archives (ERA) is NARA's vision for a comprehensive, systematic, and dynamic means of preserving and providing continuing access to authentic electronic records over time.
-You can read more about the Electronic Records Archives on this web site.
+NARA has been at the forefront of archival practice and theory relating to electronic records ever since the agency first accessioned “flat-file” databases and ASCII records in 1970.
+NARA must continue to find ways to preserve and keep the millions of records being created in electronic forms accessible indefinitely.
+The Electronic Records Archives 2.0 (ERA 2.0) is NARA's vision for a cloud-based, comprehensive, systematic, and dynamic means of preserving and providing continuing access to authentic electronic records over time.
+You can read more about the Electronic Records Archives on this website.

 What is the CFR?

-CFR is the commonly used name for the Code of Federal Regulations, an annual codification of the general and permanent rules published in the Federal Register by the executive departments and agencies of the Federal Government.
-The current edition is available on the U.S. Government Printing Office web site.
+CFR is the commonly used name for the Code of Federal Regulations, an annual codification of the general and permanent rules published in the Federal Register by the executive departments and agencies of the federal government.
+The current edition is available on the U.S. Government Publishing Office website.